Serving clients in Fayetteville and all of NW Arkansas

 So which medical conditions can qualify you for monthly SSI or SSDI benefits in Arkansas?
 Our legal team has assembled this guide to help you understand how each disability is evaluated by the SSA.
 Simply click on your condition below to get started.

-To schedule a private legal consultation with an experienced disability lawyer, call Ken Kieklak, Attorney at Law at (479) 439-1843, or contact us online today.
+To schedule a private legal consultation with an experienced disability lawyer, call the Law Practice of Ken Kieklak at (479) 251-7767, or contact us online today.

 For more information, you can also browse through our Arkansas disability resources.